stringparser/utils-type/readme.md

    * instead of what's the case now `is(is([1,2,3]).array[1]).number > 0`
  - [ ] Make browser tests
  - [ ] Make more server tests
- - [ ] Provide a map to rename `type`/`instances` names as properties since it seems to be an issue for some environments.
+ - [ ] Provide a map so to rename `types`.
+Either because:
+   * You like things your way.
+   * It seems to be an issue for some environments to have a `function` property.

 # test